ICF Accreditation Requirements Made Simple

 You can only count hours from the start of your coach-training course.
 The coaching you do before your coach training will not count towards your credential.

-If your programme is ACSTH-certified or not certified at all, you will need to do 10 hours of Mentor Coaching with an experienced ACC, PCC or MCC coach, over a period of 3 months.
+10 hours of Mentor Coaching with an experienced ACC, PCC or MCC coach are required.
+It must be completed over a period of 3 months.
 7 hours maximum can be in a group setting, the rest will need to be individual sessions.

-All coaches, regardless of the programme they attend, need to pass the ICF online assessment.
+All coaches, regardless of the programme they attend, need to pass the ICF Credentialing Exam.

 The ICF Credentialing Exam is a 81-item online questionnaire that measures the coach’s coaching knowledge and skills.
 Each item is a scenario describing a coaching situation and presents four response options.
 You are asked for each item to select the best action and the worst action among the options provided for that scenario.